imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

        <td> Time when an activity or message was last received from this person. </td></tr>
 </table>

-## 6.8 `IMAPSN/contacts`
+## 6.8 `IMAPSN_key-map.json

-The IMAPSN/contacts folder will contain one message per person that is a confirmed friend.
+## 6.8 `IMAPSN_contacts`

-The subject of each message will be "\[IMAPSN\] person: {activity.title}".
+The IMAPSN_contacts folder will contain one message per person that is a confirmed friend.

-The `application/json` attachment of this message is a [person][person.json] object.
-Some of the important fields are listed
+The subject of each message will be "{person.id}".

-here:
+The `application/json` attachment of this message is a file named "{person.id}.json" that contains a [person][person.json] object.
+Some of the important fields are listed here:

 <table padding="5" border="1">
    <tr><td> field </td>